manuel-serrano/hiphop/doc/api.md

 HipHop
 ======

-The `"hiphop"` module contains utilities for creating and running HipHop reactive machines.
+The `"hiphop"` JavaScript module contains utilities for creating and running HipHop reactive machines.

 Use `import * as hiphop from "@hop/hiphop"` to use it.